On the large-scale geometry of graph braid groups via cubical structures: Introduction

-For example, the graph shown in \Cref{figure:grapes stem and twigs}, together with the highlighted cycles, is a normal bunch of grapes.
+\begin{definition}[\Cref{Def:BunchesofGrapes,Remark:BunchesofGrapes}] For any graph, its \emph{minimal simplicial representative} is the graph homeomorphic to it with the minimal number of vertices; it is unique up to graph isomorphism.

+A \emph{bunch of grapes} is the minimal simplicial representative of a graph of circumference at most one; it is said to be \emph{normal} if it contains a pair of disjoint cycles and has no leaves; see \Cref{figure:grapes stem and twigs} for an example.
+We denote by \(\grapegraph\) the set of all bunches of grapes and by \(\grapegraph_{\norm}\) the set of all normal bunches of grapes. \end{definition}

-The discrete \(2\)-configuration spaces of bunches of graphs not only satisfy the assumptions of \Cref{Prop:Intro_Connected,Thm:Intro_SubclassdefiningQII} but also enjoy the following property, which was the primary motivation for introducing the \(\m Y\)-hierarchy for special square complexes.
+The discrete \(2\)-configuration spaces of bunches of grapes not only satisfy the assumptions in \Cref{Prop:Intro_Connected,Thm:Intro_SubclassdefiningQII} but also enjoy the following property, which was the primary motivation for introducing the \(\m Y\)-hierarchy for special square complexes.

-\begin{proposition}[\Cref{Prop:free factor}] Let \(\graf=(\sfT,\loops)\in\grapegraph_\norm\).
-Then the subcomplex \(UP_2(\graf)\) is locally convex in \(UD_2(\graf)\) such that \(\bbB_2(\graf)\isom\pi_1(UP_2(\graf))\ast \bbF_N\) for some \(N\ge \loops(\sfT)\). \end{proposition}
+\begin{proposition}[\Cref{Prop:free factor}] Let \(\graf\in\grapegraph_\norm\).
+Then the subcomplex \(UP_2(\graf)\) is locally convex in \(UD_2(\graf)\) such that \(\bbB_2(\graf)\isom\pi_1(UP_2(\graf))\ast \bbF_N\) for some \(N\ge 2\). \end{proposition}

-Combining this proposition with \Cref{Thm:Intro_SubclassdefiningQII} and the result of Papazoglu--Whyte~\cite{PW02}, we deduce that, for a bunch of grapes \(\graf\), the complex \(UP_2(\graf)\) captures all large-scale geometric information of \(\bbB_2(\graf)\).
+Combining this proposition with \Cref{Thm:Intro_SubclassdefiningQII} and the result of Papazoglu--Whyte~\cite{PW02} (\Cref{PW}), we deduce that, for a bunch of grapes \(\graf\), the complex \(UP_2(\graf)\) captures all large-scale geometric information of \(\bbB_2(\graf)\).
+In particular, the converse of \Cref{Thm:Intro_SubclassdefiningQII} holds for normal bunches of grapes.

 \begin{theorem}[\Cref{theorem:QIbetweenGBGs}] For \(\graf_1, \graf_2\in\grapegraph_\norm\), the graph \(2\)-braid groups \(\bbB_2(\graf_1)\) and \(\bbB_2(\graf_2)\) are quasi-isometric if and only if \(\pi_1(UP_2(\graf_1))\) and \(\pi_1(UP_2(\graf_2))\) are quasi-isometric. \end{theorem}